Gatlinburg fire victims: Houses destroyed, relatives missing

 "We got stuck in traffic at that point, and they wouldn't let us turn around," he said.

 Reed wasn't able to get his wife and daughters.
-He's haunted by the last conversation he had with his wife on Monday.
+He's haunted by the last conversation he had with his wife.

 "She called me about 8:15 (Monday) and said that there were flames across the street from our house, and she didn't know what to do," Reed said, his voice quivering.